meperidine (Injection route)Pronunciation

 It is very important that your doctor check your progress while you are receiving meperidine.
 This is to make sure that the medicine is working properly, and to allow your doctor to check for any unwanted effects.

-Do not use meperidine if you have taken a monoamine oxidase (MAO) inhibitor in the past 2 weeks.
-MAO inhibitors are used for depression, and some examples are isocarboxazid (Marplan®), phenelzine (Nardil®), selegiline (Eldepryl®), and tranylcypromine (Parnate®).
-If meperidine injection is used with MAO inhibitors, you may have unwanted effects like confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high temperature, an extremely high blood pressure, or convulsions.
+Do not use meperidine if you are using or have used a monoamine oxidase (MAO) inhibitor (eg, Eldepryl®, Marplan®, Nardil®, Parnate®) in the past 2 weeks.
+Using these medicines together may cause unwanted effects, such as confusion, agitation, restlessness, stomach or intestinal symptoms, a sudden high temperature, an extremely high blood pressure, or convulsions.

 meperidine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.